bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 <!-- theme: warning -->
 > #### Redemption type
-> Once the redemption_type is set, it can not be changed through a `PUT`.
+> Once you set the redemption_type, you can not change it through a `PUT`.

 ```json title="Example response: Spend $100, get $30 off" lineNumbers
 {